The Wairere Way

 Students visit our well stocked library on a regular basis and are allowed 3 books out at a time.
 They must have a book bag to protect books.
 Books need to be returned weekly so that more can be issued to foster a love of books and reading for recreation.

 This is for half an hour on Thursday morning.
-It is a non-denominational Bible study lesson - all students participate in this unless parents request otherwise.
+The teachers follow the Launchpad - Christian Values Education Programme -all students participate in this unless parents request otherwise.
+This is discussed as part of the enrollment process.

 Home Thinking, Learning & Creating